Bush Weighs In On Trump Presidency, Calling Press 'Indispensable To Democracy'

 Bush chuckled and then answered: "I consider the media to be indispensable to democracy.
 We need an independent media to hold people like me to account.
 Power can be very addictive.
 And it can be corrosive.
 And it's important for the media to call to account people who abuse their power, whether it be here or elsewhere."

-Bush noted that he spent a lot of time trying to convince Russian President Vladimir Putin to accept the notion of an independent press.
+Bush noted that he spent a lot of time trying to persuade Russian President Vladimir Putin to accept the notion of an independent press.

 That led to an exchange about the controversies involving Russia's alleged attempts to influence the 2016 presidential election, including reports of contacts between top Trump campaign officials and the Russians.
 Asked whether he would like a special prosecutor to look into the issue, Bush said: "First of all, I think we all need answers — whether or not the special prosecutor is the way to go or not, you're talking to the wrong guy."

-Bush stressed that he's not a lawyer, so he wouldn't weigh in on the best approach, but on the reports about Russia and the election, he did say, "I am sure, though, that that question needs to be answered."
+Bush stressed that he is not a lawyer, so he wouldn't weigh in on the best approach, but on the reports about Russia and the election, he did say, "I am sure, though, that that question needs to be answered."

-The discussion segued into talk of the days right after the terror attacks of Sept.
+The discussion segued into talk of the days right after the terrorist attacks of Sept.
 11, during Bush's first year in office.
-In the aftermath of that shocking, terrifying moment, Bush — as president — stressed to Muslims around the world that he had respect for their faith — a faith practiced by many Americans.
+In the aftermath of that shocking, terrifying moment, Bush, as president, stressed to Muslims around the world that he had respect for their faith — a faith practiced by many Americans.
 He repeatedly made it a point to call the teachings of Islam good and peaceful.
 "We are not at war against Islam," Bush would often say.

 Trump makes no such careful distinction, blasting the Obama White House and those who refuse to use the phrase "radical Islamic terrorism."